Roku facing 3 big risks despite surging stock

 He notes there are three key risks that the market is underestimating.

-- Active account net additions in the third quarter posted their first year-over-year decline since the first quarter of 2017, and that is likely to continue without new original-equipment-manufacturer partners
+- Active account net additions in the third quarter posted their first year-over-year decline since the first quarter of 2017, and that is likely to continue without new original-equipment-manufacturer partners.

-- The competition to Roku is larger than people think, due to smart TVs, gaming consoles and other streaming devices
+- The competition to Roku is larger than people think, due to smart TVs, gaming consoles and other streaming devices.

-- The company’s high-growth advertising business is likely to slow down – just like what was seen at Snap and Twitter
+- The company’s high-growth advertising business is likely to slow down – just like what was seen at Snap and Twitter.

 Swinburne says valuation will eventually matter, even for growth stocks, and that “Roku’s growth potential is at a peak.”